S-RM/HELi/readme.md

 # HELi - Helpful Event Log Ingestor

 HELi (pronounced *hee*-*lee*) is a Windows Event Log parser written in Python.
-We have designed it to help incident responders rapidly ingest Windows Event Logs from EVTX files into an Elasticsearch index.
+We have designed it to help incident responders rapidly ingest Windows Event Logs from EVTX into Elasticsearch.

 #### Who is this for?